tinacms/tinacms/.changeset/quick-teachers-grow.md

 '@tinacms/graphql': patch
 ---

-Always use the glob function when the dataLayer in enabled
+Always use the query function when the dataLayer in enabled